kuznetckiy/Geoscan_Lite_eng/catapult.rst

 Assembly
 ----------

-1) Eject a parts of the launcher from the transport bag.
+1) Take out a parts of the launcher from the transport bag.
 2) Spread out the supports on the front of the launcher.
 Make sure that they are securely fastened by locks.
 To fold the supports pull the locks down.

 .. figure:: _static/_images/catapult1.png